 Joint with S. Johnson, Wei Wu

-Using local natural disasters as a quasi-experimental setting, we show that heightened distress risk in shocked firms drives both these firms and their unshocked competitors to cut profit margins by about $0.8$ percentage points.
-These reductions stem from predatory pricing, inventory liquidation, and weakened tacit collusion in product markets.
-Distress propagates horizontally as unshocked competitors rationally respond almost 1-for-1 with profit-margin cuts, significantly increasing their distress risk.
-Spillovers are more pronounced in tradable industries or those with higher barriers to leadership, larger inventories, greater price flexibility, or tighter financial constraints, revealing a novel channel for distress propagation across the economy.
+Using local natural disasters as a quasi-experimental setting, we show that adverse shocks lead both directly affected firms and their unaffected competitors to reduce profit margins by approximately 0.8 percentage points.
+These reductions stem from intensified market competition, driven by mechanisms including predatory pricing, inventory liquidation, and weakened tacit collusion.
+As unaffected competitors cut margins nearly one-for-one in response, their financial distress rises significantly, though not directly shocked.
+Spillover effects are concentrated in tradable industries and those with high entry barriers, large inventories, greater price flexibility, or tight financial constraints, revealing a novel channel for shock propagation across the economy.